TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

     - [ ] Add all instances endpoint folders
     - How to rebuild list if the file list changes outside of Node-RED?
   - [ ] Add new file button
+  - [ ] Add option to keep backups for edited files + button to reset to backup + hide backup files

   - [x] New _Advanced settings_ option (hidden by default)
      - [ ] Add flag to make use of project folder optional.